seashell/drago/README.md

 We also provide the `air.sh` script, which makes use of `comstrek/air` to perform hot-reloading of the Drago agent.
 When running Drago through the `air.sh` script, the binary will be rebuilt and restarted whenever a change is detected in the codebase.

-### Web UI
+#### Web UI

-The Drago web UI, can be launched independently from the binary.
-To do this, simply `cd` into the `/ui/` directory containing the UI codebase and run:
+The Drago web UI, can be launched independently from the binary so that developers can benefit from the covenient features offered by React's development server e.g., hot-reloading.
+To start Drago's UI in development mode and independently from the binary, `cd` into the `/ui/` directory and run:

 ```
-$ yarn start
+$ yarn && yarn start
 ```

-This will launch React's development server, which comes with hot-reloading out-of-the-box.
+This will download all required dependencies, and launch React's development server.
+The UI can then be accessed at `http://localhost:3000/ui/`.

-While we still don't have any kind of data mocking (e.g., with `miragejs`), if you want to develop the UI you first need to make sure the Drago server is up and running (see instructions above).
+While running the Web UI independently from the Drago binary is possible, this subproject still lacks a more sophisticated data mocking mechanism to allow for its independent testing.
+For those interested in contributing to the UI, we suggest that they first start the Drago agent, and then run the Web UI according to the instructions above.

 ## Build